estyx32/projects/README.md

 # MicroK8s

-Document how to install MicroK8s locally and view the Kubernets Dashboard
+Document how to install MicroK8s locally and view the MicroK8s Dashboard

 1. Install MicroK8s on Linux